X

 A. Look for Color and Scent

 A fresh tree should have vibrant green needles that are fragrant.
 When you're at the local tree farm, take a deep breath and enjoy the smell of fresh pine.
 If you give the tree a gentle shake, the needles should stay put.
+This attention to natural & eco-friendly trees not only ensures a beautiful display but also supports sustainable holiday practices.

 B. Check for Pests